-- ii) The total remuneration for the Board of Directors includes the remuneration of Ms. Arianna Huffington, Ms. Agnes Noguera Borel, Mr. Borja Pérez Arauna and Mr. Claudio Boada Pallerés, until they ceased as directors in 2016. - iii) Section A.5 of the report on remuneration (Explain the principal features of the long-term savings schemes, including retirement and any other survival benefit, financed in whole or in part by the company, whether funded internally or externally, with an estimate of the amount thereof or the equivalent annual cost, indicating the type of plan, whether it is a defined contribution or defined benefit plan, the conditions for vesting of the economic rights in favour of directors and compatibility thereof with any kind of indemnification for early termination of the contractual relationship between the company and the director.
+iv) Section A.5 of the report on remuneration (Explain the principal features of the long-term savings schemes, including retirement and any other survival benefit, financed in whole or in part by the company, whether funded internally or externally, with an estimate of the amount thereof or the equivalent annual cost, indicating the type of plan, whether it is a defined contribution or defined benefit plan, the conditions for vesting of the economic rights in favour of directors and compatibility thereof with any kind of indemnification for early termination of the contractual relationship between the company and the director.
 Also indicate the contributions on the director's behalf to defined-contribution pension plans, or any increase in the director's vested rights in the case of contributions to defined-benefit schemes) states as follows:

-"The contract signed with the Executive Chairman, Mr. Juan Luis Cebrián Echarri, which entered into effect on 1 January 2014 (see section A.7), provides that for each of the years 2014, 2015, 2016, 2017 and 2018, he is entitled to an annual contribution of 1,200,000 euros, as retirement benefit.
-Mr. Cebrián, founder of El Pais, this year has completed 40 years of service to the Company.
+"The contract signed with the former Chairman, Mr. Juan Luis Cebrián Echarri, which entered into effect on 1 January 2014, provided that for each of the years 2014, 2015, 2016, 2017 and 2018, he was entitled to an annual contribution of 1,200,000 euros, as retirement benefit, for a total amount of 6,000,000 euros, to be delivered to Mr. Cebrián upon conclusion of his contract, which would be deliverable in all cases, even in the event of early termination of the contract.
+As indicated in previous sections of this report, Mr. Cebrián's contract was terminated effective 1 January 2018 and the Company paid this retirement benefit in full to Mr. Cebrián in January 2018.
+As provided in Mr. Cebrián's contract with the Company, in the event of early termination of the contract, payment of the retirement benefit would not be compatible with any other type of indemnity.